sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 A client authentication will eventually trigger based on the available and configured authentication methods on the port and on the reception of packets from the client.

-If a client fails authentication, the authentication failure actions will continue to applicable (Critical VLAN, Unauthenticated VLAN, Guest VLAN, Monitor mode etc.).
+If a client fails authentication, the authentication failure actions will continue to be applicable (Unauthenticated VLAN, Guest VLAN, Monitor mode etc.).
 If however we do not have the required configuration to authorize the client in any of these mentioned methods, the client will have access in Open mode.

-If the client succeeds authentication, the authorization parameters from RADIUS will be applied as usual.
+If the client succeeds in authentication, the authorization parameters from RADIUS will be applied as usual.
 However if a DACL or Filter-Id is received, the admin configured static ACLs on the port will not be removed.
 These will be applied on the port prior to the statically configured ACL.
 This is required for subsequent clients on the port that are authorized in Open mode.
 The static ACL would continue to apply on the traffic as intended.

 #### 3.3.3 mabd